bugragungoz/adbData/README.md

 ![PowerShell](https://img.shields.io/badge/PowerShell-5.1%2B-blue.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)

+> **⚠️ DISCLAIMER**
+> This software is provided as-is without any warranty.
+It has **not been extensively tested** in production environments.
+> Use at your own risk.
+The author is not responsible for any data loss, corruption, or damage.
+> Always backup your data before performing any file transfer operations.

 ## Overview

 ADB-based file transfer utility addressing MTP protocol limitations (connection instability, data corruption, performance degradation).
 Implements cryptographic hash verification, atomic operations, and comprehensive security controls.